Limpet mine: Development

 In December 1938, a new unit was created in the British military that soon became known as Military Intelligence (Research), which is sometimes abbreviated as MI(R) or occasionally as MIR.
 MI(R) absorbed a technical section that was at first known as MI(R)c.
 In April 1939, Joe Holland, the head of MIR, recruited his old friend Major Millis Rowland Jefferis as director of the technical section.
 Under his leadership the team developed a wide range of innovative weapons.

 One of Jefferis' earliest ideas was a type of mine that could be towed behind a rowboat, which would attach itself to the hull of a ship that it passed.
 Getting a heavy bomb to stick to a ship reliably was a problem.
 The obvious answer was to use magnets, which should be as powerful as possible.

 In July 1939, Jefferis read an issue of the popular magazine Armchair Science, which contained a small article on magnets:

 On 17 July 1939, Jefferis contacted magazine editor Stuart Macrae for more information about the magnets.

 During World War I, Macrae had briefly worked on a device for dropping hand grenades from aircraft, and he longed for a return to working on such challenges.
 When Jefferis' call came, Macrae promptly undertook to perform experiments and to produce prototypes.
 He contacted Cecil Vandepeer Clarke, managing director of the Low Loading Trailer Company.
 Macrae had met Clarke a couple of years previously when he was the editor of The Caravan & Trailer magazine.
 He had been impressed by Clarke's work, and now he wanted his expertise and the use of his workshops in Bedford.
 Macrae and Clarke soon agreed to cooperate on the design of a new weapon, but they quickly abandoned a towed mine as impractical.
 Instead, they worked on a bomb that could be carried by a diver and attached directly to a ship.
 The new weapon became known as a limpet mine.

 The first versions were assembled in a few weeks.
 Because of the time required to source the General Electric magnets from the United States, Macrae bought some toy horseshoe magnets from an ironmonger's shop, which were found to be adequate.
 The body of the prototype was a large metal kitchen bowl obtained from the Bedford branch of Woolworths and modified by a local tinsmith to retain the magnets around the rim.
 After much experimentation, it was found that the detonator could be actuated by a slowly dissolving aniseed ball sweet to provide the necessary time to escape.
 The sweets, which had initially been left in the workshop by Clarke's children, were the only substance tested which dissolved at a predictable rate.
 To protect this mechanism from damp which might cause premature detonation, it was covered by a condom which had to be removed before use.
-The prototype was tested in the swimming pool at Bedford Public Baths, using a steel plate lowered into the deep end to simulate a ship's hull.
+The prototype was tested in the swimming pool at Bedford Modern School, using a steel plate lowered into the deep end to simulate a ship's hull.